 Filtered Index

-A non-clustered index that includes only a subset of rows based on a filter condition.
-This is useful for optimizing queries that frequently access specific subsets of data.
+A non-clustered index that includes only a subset of rows in a table, based on a filter condition.

 SQL Server Management Studio provides a user-friendly interface for creating and managing indexes.
-Here’s how you can create an index step-by-step:
+Here’s a step-by-step guide:

-Alternatively, you can create an index using T-SQL.
+Using T-SQL: You can also create an index using a SQL script.
 For example:

 CREATE NONCLUSTERED INDEX IX_ColumnName